 The Department of Education launched their phonic programme Letters and Sounds in the autumn of 2007.
 The phonic progression of Letters and Sounds was not the same as that of the National Literacy Strategy.
 The main change was that children were now to be taught one spelling of each of the 44 phonemes of the English language in the Reception Year.

-These letter/sound correspondences, i.e. grapheme/phoneme correspondences, GPCs, were not all taught in the National Literacy Strategy until part way through Year 2.
-This new initiative meant that the order of introduction of graphemes and phonemes in our books was not the same as the order set out by Letters and Sounds.
+Some of these letter/sound correspondences, i.e. GPCs, for the Reception Year were not previously taught in the National Literacy Strategy until Year 2.
+This new initiative meant that the order of introduction of graphemes and phonemes in our books was not the same as the order set out by Letters and Sounds (2007).
 Some of the grapheme/phoneme correspondences in our original Long Vowels Series and More Vowels Series, written for children in Years 1 and 2, now had to be taught in the Reception Year.

-By revising the language and vocabulary in these books and republishing them in different series, we have, since 2008, been bringing our books into line with the phonic progression of Letters and Sounds.
+By revising the language and vocabulary in these books and republishing them in different series we brought the phonic progression in our books more into line with the phonic progression of Letters and Sounds (2007).

 More stories suitable for children in Year 1 were devised next.
-The Early Vowels Combinations Series was published in 2011 to include the vowel graphemes 'ai, oo, ee, ie, y, oa'.
+The Early Vowels Combinations Series was published in 2011 to include the vowel graphemes 'ai, oo, ea, ie, y, oa'.